 Bananas grow in a very strange way.
 They actually point towards the sky when they grow, which is why they are grown upside-down from trees.
 This sun-pointing is, of course, why you end up with bananas which are amazingly curvy.

 Cows are deadlier to humans than sharks, on average.
 There are around 20 people killed by cows each year, compared to very few killed by sharks!

-Do you have any interesting facts that you’d like to share here?
-Post them in the comments section below!
+Do you have any fun or interesting facts that we’ve missed?
+Share them here in the comments section below!